-- The adoption of this Zoning Ordinance shall have the effect of repealing the prior Zoning Ordinance (Appendix B of the City of Port Wentworth Code of Ordinances) and replacing all ordinances and parts of ordinances in conflict with this ordinance. - 2.
+- 1. The adoption of this Zoning Ordinance shall have the effect of repealing the prior Zoning Ordinance (Appendix B of the City of Port Wentworth Code of Ordinances) and replacing all ordinances and parts of ordinances in conflict with this ordinance. - 2.
 When any language which repealed another shall itself be repealed, the previous language shall not be revived without being approved as a text amendment to this ordinance, as detailed in Article 17.

 В. Approval and Effective Date.
-This ordinance is a restat ement of the City of Port Wentworth Zoning Ordinance approved on , 2023, and effective on , 2023.
+This ordinance is a restate ement of the City of Port Wentworth Z of the City of Port Wentworth Zonin Ordinance approved on , 2023, and effective on , 2023.